LinTrieu/quiz-manager/quiz-manager/README.md

 # Quiz Manager - Synoptic Project Notes

+##  User Account Login Details for Testing
+The application is pre-configured with three user accounts for each of the user permission levels.

+Login Details:
+- Email: `restricted@test.com`
+- Email: `view@test.com`
+- Email: `edit@test.com`
+- Password (for all): `password`

 ## Notes for Development - Project Planning

 - Laravel Scaffold ✅
     - Issue: Change app_name to Quiz Manager ✅